mozilla/protocol/src/pages/fundamentals/themes.md

 ### Section backgrounds

-There's a basic `mzp-t-background-alt` class that applies a secondary background color to most elements or component, especially useful for alternating sections of a page.
+There's a basic `mzp-t-background-alt` class that applies a secondary background color to most elements or components, especially useful for alternating sections of a page.